wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/retraining-mobilenet.rst

 Upload a dataset
 ----------------

-To retrain the mobilenet object detection model using Axon, first upload the dataset you would like to retrain with, using the button on the tree to the left.
+To retrain the mobilenet object detection model using Axon, first upload the dataset you would like to retrain with.

 .. image:: images/training/axon-mobilenet-1.png